jdvalenzuelap/robot-command-interpreter/README.md

 The Robot Command Interpreter is a simple program that translates human-friendly command-line inputs into commands that a robot can understand.

-The program interprets commands such as `"Robot, please move 3 spaces ahead and then kindly turn 90 degrees"`.
+The program interprets commands such as `"Robot please move 3 spaces ahead and then kindly turn 90 degrees"`.
 This command would be interpreted by the program as `"MOVE,3"` and `"TURN,90"`.

 The project uses Lex and Yacc, tools for generating scanners and parsers respectively.
 The scanner is specified in `robot.l` and the parser in `robot.y`.